Parshah Summary – P’shat

 Torah of Awakening | Jewish Meditation Teaching

-Read past teachings on Ki Tavo HERE
+Read past teachings on Vayigash HERE

 Learn Integral Jewish Meditation